Back in the day, VW's were everywhere and finding a decent used one for sale was no

 frame.
 It might be greasy or dusty so wipe it off.
 If the number is gone,

-or it's been "filled", covered up or altered in any way or the seller trys to keep you from
+or it's been "filled", covered up or altered in any way or the seller tries to keep you from

 checking this number, or it just plain doesn't match the VIN on the title, walk away from this vehicle